xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 _Figure 3: Distributed with expanded core_

-The  Converged SDN Transport transport design supports all three network options, while remaining easily customizable.
+The  Agile Metro transport design supports all three network options, while remaining easily customizable.

-The first phase of the  Converged SDN Transport, discussed later in this document, will cover in depth the scenario described in Figure 3.
+The first phase of the  Agile Metro, discussed later in this document, will cover in depth the scenario described in Figure 3.

 ## Topology options and PE placement - Inline and non-inline PE